senseexcel/senseexcel/README.md

 d.
 "Sense Server - Custom authentication (via embedded Browser)"

-This technique will open a new browser window, prompt for credentials and pass them to Qlik Sense via a session cookie to log into Qlik Sense.
+This technique will open a new, embedded browser window, prompt for credentials and pass them to Qlik Sense via the browser session cookie to log in.
 Use this approach when logging into a server on different domain or using a third party single sign on system such as OKTA.

 5. "Url"